backbohne/docx-xslt/README.rst

 # docx-xslt

-XSL transformation for docx files
+*docx-xslt* is a Python library for adding XSL transformation for Microsoft Word .docx files.

 docx-xslt tries to find meta text which has been formated with a specific character template called `XSL`.
 The meta text has the following syntax: